MarkosKon/already-styled-components/README.md

 ### 1. Grid

 A grid layout with flexbox taken from [Philip Walton](https://github.com/philipwalton/solved-by-flexbox/tree/master/demos).
 What he describes as Grid is a Row component here and a Grid Cell is a Column.
-Most of the code he lists is implemented by passing pros to the components.
+Most of the code he lists is implemented by passing props to the components.

 ##### Example